rogue7373/SRE/Chapter9.md

 - This will result in cross-domain standardization of incident priorities used by all the teams in the organization.
 - Alignement on incident priority, this standardization allows for everyone to be able to speak to the priority in the same manner, regardless of the domain they support.

+> See figure 9.1 Organization-wide incident priorities versus team-local SLOs

+> See figure 9.2 Mapping team-local SLOs to the organization-wide incident priorities

+In terms of tool support, setting incident priorities is supported by all common on-call management tools available on the market.

+#### 9.2.1 SLO Breaches Versus Incidents